-- Department of Public Works will use funding to make necessary investments in water and sewer infrastructure. - Anticipated timeline: 12/21/2022 12/31/2024 - Primary delivery mechanisms and partners: Contract services for construction. - Website: N/A - See Use of Funds Section Expenditure Category 5 on page 12-13 for further details on how this project contributes to advancing the Justice40 initiative.
+- Funding will be used for the Nazareth Waterline Expansion Project, consisting of approximately 12,200 feet for waterline installation to the Estate Nazareth community in St. Thomas.
+This project will bring mainline potable water to the property boundary line of residential properties and condominiums along Route 322. - Anticipated timeline: 03/11/2024 11/30/2026 - Primary delivery mechanisms and partners: Contract services for construction of waterline expansion. - Website: N/A - See Use of Funds Section Expenditure Category 5 on page 12-13 for further details on how this project contributes to advancing the Justice40 initiative.